-HCCA works with other groups to offer free seminars in the evenings or on weekends to people with chronic conditions.
-Below is the list of seminars for 2019.
+HCCA works with other groups to offer free seminars in the evenings or on weekends.
+Anyone is welcome to attend.
+Below is the list of seminars for 2020.

 Please contact our office if you are interested in any of these workshops.

 What is Health Literacy anyway?

 A one-page infographic (text and pictures) summarising health literacy.